on reviewing scientific articles in scientific edition

 - may not be published;

-- recommended to send to another publication.
+- recommended to send to another journal.

-3 The procedure for storing and providing reviews of the manuscript
+3. The procedure for storing and providing reviews of the manuscript

 The original versions of all reviews are kept as documents of the editorial board for 5 years.
 Copies of the reviews can be sent to the Ministry of Education and Science of the Russian Federation for admission to the editors of the corresponding request.